yairchu/numpy-floats-bug/README.md

 # numpy bug goose-chase

-In this repo I try to bisect a bug in numpy, where the same calculation `vec**2` performed again produces different results, and generally things don't make sense!
+In this repo I investigated [a bug in numpy](https://github.com/numpy/numpy/issues/26940), where the same calculation `np.square(vec)` performed again produces different results, and generally things didn't make sense!

 Reproduced on Python 3.12.4 numpy=1.26.4 on macOS 14.4.1 M1 Pro.

-Doesn't repro with numpy==2.0.0!
+Didn't repro for me with numpy==2.0.0, nor on Linux/Windows!

 To test on your environment: